 Cherry Lane Farms of Roadstown Vegetables from Cumberland County, NJ

-Garden of Spices Farm Chicken, duck, stock, pate, eggs, and mushrooms from Washington County, NY
+The Garden of Spices Chicken, duck, pate, stock, and eggs from Washington County, NY

 Valley Shepherd Creamery Sheep cheese, yogurt and gelato from Morris County, NJ